Yeye7812-sbu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 17-hidethisword contains a script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”

+File 18-letteronly contains a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter